-First things first, make sure your league settings are completely accurate well before you open the Draft Tracker.
-To designate your stat categories, set your league provider, and adjust your roster positions and other details, go to Settings -> League Settings and make any necessary adjustments.
+And first things first, make sure your league settings are completely accurate well before you open the Draft Tracker.
+To designate your stat categories, set your league provider as Yahoo!, and adjust your roster positions and other details, go to Settings -> League Settings.

 DRAFT TRACKER SETUP

-You'll want to set and save your Display Columns in advance of the start of your draft.
-You have a lot of options available, all of which are described in detail on the "All Display Columns" tab.
-Below is a list of recommended Display Columns for a typical offline draft - you may choose to supplement these with other options as you see fit:
+You have a lot of Display Columns available, all of which are described in detail on the "All Display Columns" tab.
+Below is a list of recommended Display Columns for a typical Yahoo! draft - you may choose to supplement these with other options as you see fit:

 Top Players - displays the player pool relevant to the size of your league